Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Proposed method

 where $(x_{orig}$, $y_{orig})$ and $\theta$ are, respectively, the origin point and slope of the anchor's line, and $\delta^{back}$ is the backbone's global stride.
 Thus, every anchor $i$ will have its corresponding feature vector $\mathbf{a}^{loc}_i \in \mathbb{R}^{C_F \cdot H_F}$ (column-vector notation) pooled from $\mathbf{F}$ that carries local feature information (local features).
 In cases where a part of the anchor is outside the boundaries of $\mathbf{F}$, $\mathbf{a}^{loc}_i$ is zero-padded.

-Notice that the pooling operation is similar to the Fast R-CNN's~\cite{fastrcnn} region of interest projection (RoI projection), however, instead of using the proposal for pooling, we use the anchor itself given that our method is a single-stage detector.
+Notice that the pooling operation is similar to the Fast R-CNN's~\cite{fastrcnn} region of interest projection (RoI projection), however, instead of using the proposal for pooling, a single-stage detector is achieved by using the anchor itself.
 Additionally, the RoI pooling layer (used to generate fixed-size features) is not necessary for our method.
 Comparing to Line-CNN~\cite{linecnn}, that leverages only the feature maps' borders, our method can potentially explore all the feature map, which enables the use of more lightweight backbones with smaller receptive field.